 If you are looking to smooth out your high-maintenance oriental rugs, you’ll want the exceptional traction and high quality of Anchor Grip.

-This rug pad is made from a soybean oil-based polymer blend that offers intense grip, floor protection, and sustainability.
-Anchor Grip is waterproof, safe for all hardwood floors, tile, laminates, marble, and stone.
+This rug pad is made from an EVA backing that offers both intense grip and floor protection.
+Anchor Grip is waterproof, safe for all vinyl, luxury vinyl plank, hardwood floors, tile, laminates, marble, and stone.

 As an added bonus, this rug pad is perfectly safe for humid climates and heating flooring!